-Terry Stone is the Director of CenterLink's Center Action Network.
+Terry Stone - Center Action Network Director.
 Prior to heading up this important advocacy project, he served as CEO of CenterLink.
 Terry brings over 20 years of nonprofit experience with the LGBT, HIV/AIDS and aging communities.
 He previously served as the Executive Director of the National Adult Day Services Association, The Center of Orange County and the Northwest AIDS Foundation.
 Throughout his career, Terry has served on a number of boards and commissions at the national, state and local levels including AIDS Action Council, the Leadership Council of Aging Organizations, National Coalition for LGBT Health, Men Alive, YMCA, and the Ryan White Planning Council (Orange County, Seattle and Dallas).